decentralized-identity/faq/docs/spec.md

 ##### Who governs each DID Method? 🟢

-Whoever creates a method and documents it is expected to register it if they want anyone to use it and consider it a method for broad use.
+Whoever creates a method and documents, it is expected to register the method if they want anyone to use it and consider broad use.
 There is no central committee deciding what DID methods are legitimate or not-- each Method is responsible for its own specification, governance, and maintenance/evolution;
-registration is not evaluative, merely an aid to discovery and interoperability.
+[registration](https://w3c.github.io/did-spec-registries/) is not evaluative, merely an aid to discovery and interoperability.
 To get evaluative feedback or peer review before publishing a method, open standards venues like ours here at the DIF are the best place to compare notes and align on concepts.
 (Our [Identifiers and Discovery